-Webcuts first caught up with the vivacious Vivian Girls in London on Valentine’s Day early this year to talk about their debut album just as they were getting eager to head back to the States to begin work on the follow-up.
+Webcuts first caught up with the vivacious Vivian Girls in London on Valentine’s Day earlier this year to talk about their debut album just as they were getting eager to head back to the States to begin work on the follow-up.
 Now they’ve returned in record time with their completed sophomore album Everything Goes Wrong which we reviewed last week saying “Perhaps finally the hype that was lauded on the first record is actually justified here” .

 Full of tender moments and lovesick pining, Everything Goes Wrong took Vivian Girls down the dark end of the street, which has now taken them all the way down under.
-In Australia for a very brief tour, Chris Berkley of Static caught up with the girls as they were shaking off jetlag and preparing to indulge in some Australian cuisine (ed note: the indepth discussion on the merits and taste of Vegemite were left on the cutting floor) for a chat.
+In Australia for a very brief tour, Chris Berkley of Static caught up with the girls as they were shaking off jetlag and preparing to indulge in some Australian cuisine (Ed note: the in-depth discussion on the merits and taste of Vegemite were left on the cutting floor) for a chat.

 You’re feeling alright?
 Long travel from Japan overnight.
 Ali, you were saying, that it wasn’t much fun?